Shaken Baby Syndrome

 What is Shaken Baby Syndrome?

 The theory behind Shaken Baby Syndrome is that violently shaking a young child can cause subdural hematoma or subarachnoid hemorrhage with or without a cervical spine injury being present.
-In over simplified terms, that means a brain bleed.
-Retinal hemorrhages are also present in many cases.
-That’s bleeding in the eye.
-The classic “triad” of symptoms traditionally has been retinal hemorrhages (often bilateral or both eyes), subdural hematoma and brain injury.
+In oversimplified terms, that means bleeding of the brain.
+Eye hemorrhages are also present in many cases.
+The classic symptoms are bleeding in both eyes, bleeding beneath the skull, and brain injury.

-The sad truth is that innocent parents are accused of shaken baby syndrome all the time, and they are under-represented by lawyers that have little experience fighting false SBS allegations.
-Parents facing these kind of allegations need the support of highly qualified attorney that have extensive training in fighting these false allegations by CPS, overzealous CPS workers and misinformed child protection team doctors.
-Your defense team must often include expert witnesses in many fields and an experienced defense lawyer.
+The sad truth is that innocent parents are accused of Shaken Baby Syndrome all the time, and they are underrepresented by lawyers that have little experience fighting false Shaken Baby Syndrome or child abuse allegations.
+Parents facing these child abuse allegations need the support of highly qualified attorneys that have extensive training in fighting these false allegations by Children’s Protective Services.
+Your defense team must often include expert witnesses in many fields and an aggressive defense lawyer.

 The Kronzek Firm attorneys can help and protect you.
-Call today and meet with one of our many great CPS defense attorneys for a free consultation and confidential discussion of your case.
-Your future, and your child’s future, are at stake.
-If you have been accused of any non accidental injury or Shaken Baby Syndrome here in Michigan, you don’t have time to wait.
-Call us at 1 866-766-5245.
-Our Our CPS defense team is available 24/7 for emergency and crisis intervention.
+Call today and meet with one of our many great Children’s Protective Services defense attorneys for a free consultation and confidential discussion of your case.
+Your future and your child’s future are at stake.
+If you have been accused of any non-accidental injury or Shaken Baby Syndrome here in Michigan, you don’t have time to wait.
+Call us at 1 (866) 766 5245.
+Our Children’s Protective Services defense team is available 24/7 for those needing to hire an attorney for emergency and crisis intervention.